grange85/ahfow-www/_posts/2006/2006-08-11-dean-and-britta-news-via-sonic-boom.markdown

 - dean & britta
 tags: []
 ---
-<p><a href="http://www.sonic-boom.info/news.php">Sonic Boom</a> has just updated his website and inlcuded this news snippet...</p>
+[Sonic Boom](https://web.archive.org/web/20060811+/http://www.sonic-boom.info/news.php) has just updated his website and inlcuded this news snippet...

-<blockquote><p>Today been finalising a mix of a tune from the new DeanandBritta E.P. that Rounder are putting out soonish.
-I did the cover again too, but not the mixes of the other tracks this time, just a pretty track "When I lay my burden down" that Dean gleaned from somewhere special & sent for the sonic mangle...</p></blockquote>
+> Today been finalising a mix of a tune from the new DeanandBritta E.P. that Rounder are putting out soonish.
+I did the cover again too, but not the mixes of the other tracks this time, just a pretty track "When I lay my burden down" that Dean gleaned from somewhere special & sent for the sonic mangle...